mendix/docs/content/en/docs/appstore/modules/saml.md

 For easy configurability, the SAML module offers the following:

 * a SAML administration screen that allows you to configure one or multiple SAML IdP’s.
-IdP discovery is supported by an endpoint that returns all configured IdP’s.
+IdP discovery is supported by an endpoint that returns all configured IdP’s
-* various options as per the SAML 2.0 specification and as indicated on this page.
+* various options as per the SAML 2.0 specification and as indicated on this page

 #### 1.2.2 Other Features